 Dim the Lights

-You can make a game of getting sleep spaces ready for bed time.
-We have night lights in each child’s room to allow a warm glow to envelope their spaces instead of the glaring over head lights.
+You can make a game of getting sleep spaces ready for bedtime.
+Place night lights in each child’s room to allow a warm glow instead of the glaring overhead lights.

-The kids play follow the leader from room to room while they do this.
+Try spending just two or three minutes heading from room to room, transforming the space into a restful place.
+The kids play follow the leade while you go from room to room.
 Encourage them to stretch and move while they do this.

 Try getting them to walk like an elephant, or crawl like a turtle (this is their last game before bed) to get the last wiggles out.

 Help eliminate the stress of the next day by getting items together for your morning routine now.